Cheektowaga, New York: Infrastructure

 The east town line is marked by New York State Route 78 (Transit Road).
 New York State Route 240 (Harlem Road) and New York State Route 277 (Union Road) are major north-south routes through the town.
-New York State Route 33 (Kensington Expressway), Walden Avenue, and William Street access the New York State Thruway, which is also runs north-south through the town, traveling from the Amherst town line in the north, south to the West Seneca town line in the southwest corner of town.
+New York State Route 33 (Kensington Expressway), Walden Avenue, and William Street access the New York State Thruway (Interstate 90}, which is also runs north-south through the town, traveling from the Amherst town line in the north, south to the West Seneca town line in the southwest corner of town.
 New York State Route 130 (Broadway) is an east-west roadway from the Buffalo city line to the Depew village line.
 Interstate 190, travels in the town from I-90 to Buffalo City Line and beyond into Downtown Buffalo and north to Niagara Falls.
 U.S. Route 20 (Transit Road) is a north-south roadway that runs concurrently with NY 78 along Cheektowaga's east border with Lancaster, south of Depew.
 New York State Route 354 (Clinton Street) is an east-west roadway through the extreme southwest corner of town, and provides the southern border with West Seneca.